jrs0/hbr_uhbw/pyhbr/docs/design.md

 The outputs from this layer are documented so that it is possible to take a new data source and write a new module in `pyhbr.middle` which exposes the new data source for analysis.

+### Table Formats

+The following tables are produced by the middle layer.
+These tables are grouped together into classes and (where the table name is used as the attribute name) used as the argument to analysis functions.

+All tables are Pandas DataFrames.

+#### Episodes

+Most analysis is performed in terms of episodes, which correspond to individual consultant interactions within a hospital visit (called a spell).
+Episode information is stored in a table called `episodes`, which has the following columns:

+* `episode_id` (`str`, Pandas index): uniquely identifies the episode.
+* `spell_id` (`str`): identifies the spell containing the episode.
+* `episode_start` (`datetime.date`): the episode start time.

+#### Codes

+Episodes contain clinical code data, which lists the diagnoses made and the procedures performed in an episode.
+This is stored in a table called `codes`, with the following columns:

+* `episode_id` (`str`): which episode contains this clinical code.
+* `code` (`str`): the clinical code, all lowercase with no whitespace or dot, e.g. `i212`
+* `position` (`int`): the position of the code in the episode.
+1 means the primary position (e.g. for a primary diagnosis), and >1 means a secondary code.
+Often episodes contain 5-10 clinical codes, and the maximum number depends on the data source.
+* `type` (`category`): either "diagnosis" (for ICD-10 diagnosis codes) or "procedure" (for OPCS-4 codes)
+* `group` (`str`): which group contains this clinical code.

+The Pandas index is a unique integer (note that `episode_id` is not unique, since a single episode can contain many codes).

+!!! note

+    This table only contains codes that are in a code group (i.e. the function making `codes` should filter out codes not in any group).
+If all codes are required, make a code group "all" which contains every code.
+Codes are duplicated in the `codes` table if they are in more than one group (take care when counting rows).

 ## Saving Results

 TODO write me-- about save_item/load_item.